Lapis-Apple/Lapis-Apple/README.md

 ### Hi there 👋!
 I'm Lapis Apple.
 A normally student from China, Shandong.

-Not a programmer.
+Not a programmer, not a coder.

 - 🔭 I’m currently working on playing games!(
 - 🌱 I’m currently learning nothing yet.